Back to blog

 From Language Bank to Messaging

 Here's where most VoC efforts stall.
 The research gets done.
 The quotes get collected.
-And then nothing happens, because the translation from insight to copy isn't obvious.
+And then nothing happens because the translation from insight to copy isn't obvious.

-Look at your language bank and count which themes appear most often.
+Step 1: Identify the top three pain themes.
+Which themes appear most often?
 If 11 out of 20 interview quotes reference the same underlying frustration, that frustration is your headline problem.
 It goes at the top of the page, in the opening paragraph of every piece of content, and in the first sentence of your email sequence.

+Step 2: Find the trigger language.
 Your buyers started looking for a solution when something happened.
-Identify the triggering event language from your JTBD interviews: "when the team grew to 20 people," "after we missed a major launch deadline," "when we started getting questions from the board about metrics we couldn't answer."
-This language belongs in your demand gen — you're meeting buyers at the moment they recognize they have the problem.
+Identify that language: "when the team grew to 20 people," "after we missed a major launch deadline," "when we started getting questions from the board about metrics we couldn't answer."
+This language belongs in your demand gen. You're meeting buyers at the moment they recognize they have the problem.

+Step 3: Steal the outcome language.
 How do your happiest customers describe what life looks like after using your product?
-This is your value proposition in their words.
-Not "real-time visibility into project status" — whatever they actually said when you asked them what changed.
+Not "real-time visibility into project status."
+Whatever they actually said when you asked.
 "I stopped getting the 10 PM Slack messages asking where things stood."
 Build your hero section around the outcome, not the feature.

+Step 4: Run the outside-in test.
 Take a piece of copy you've already written and highlight every phrase that came directly from a customer interview, support ticket, or review.
-If less than 40% of it is highlighted, it's inside-out.
+If less than 40% is highlighted, it's inside-out.
 Rewrite the unhighlighted sections using language from your bank.

-The best messaging test is whether buyers engage with the language differently.
-Watch email open rates, ad CTRs, and sales call transcripts for signs that the language is resonating — buyers repeating it back, spending longer on specific pages, asking questions that suggest they already understand your positioning.
+Step 5: Test and update.
+Watch email open rates, ad CTRs, and sales call transcripts for signs that the language is resonating: buyers repeating it back, longer time on specific pages, questions that suggest they already understand your positioning.
 VoC is a loop, not a one-time project.
 The best PMMs refresh their language bank quarterly.

-Common VoC Mistakes (and How to Avoid Them)
+Common VoC Mistakes

 Only interviewing happy customers.
 Your happiest customers confirm your assumptions.
 Your churned customers and lost deals challenge them.
 The insights that move messaging tend to come from the people who didn't stay.